Hazardous Chemicals Control

 9. Tris(2,3-dibromopropyl) phosphate 126-72-7

 [Note 2]: The Air Pollution Control Ordinance, Cap.
-311 (APCO) has banned the import, transshipment, supply and use of all forms of asbestos and asbestos containing materials except goods in transit and registered proprietary Chinese medicine.
+311 (APCO) has banned the import, transhipment, supply and use of all forms of asbestos and asbestos containing materials except goods in transit and registered proprietary Chinese medicine.
 Exemption may be granted under certain circumstances.
-If the applicant wishes to use, import or transship the HCCO controlled asbestos, he must obtain the EPD’s exemption issued under the APCO prior to applying for the activity-based permit.
+If the applicant wishes to use, import or tranship asbestos, he must obtain the EPD’s exemption issued under the APCO prior to applying for a HCCO permit.
 Please see http://www.epd.gov.hk/epd/english/environmentinhk/air/guide_ref/Banning_asbestos.html for further information.

 How many types of permits are available?